Publish Date: 14-08-2024

 - Property Protection Insurance (PPI) provides up to $1 million in coverage for damage to others’ property.

 These are mandatory for all drivers.
+Learn more about Michigan auto insurance requirements.

 Why Does Michigan Have the Most Expensive Car Insurance?